Neterpila/Rock_paper_scissors_backend/misc/README.md

 ## Checklist
 ### Functional
 - Create a frontend app with at least a few views and some functionality
-- Finish Game service (handling games, saving game history to db along with moves etc.)
+- ~~Finish Game service (handling games, saving game history to db along with moves etc.)~~
-- Integrate Game service with Gateway​
+- ~~Integrate Game service with Gateway​~~
-- Implement starting a new game from lobby​
+- ~~Implement starting a new game from lobby​~~

 ### Non-functional
 - ~~Add prometheus, grafana, cadvisor​~~
 - Transition from compose to swarm​
 - ~~Collect logs to splunk/elastic~~
+- Research and add either discoverability services or performance tests in postman (or both)